datalad/datalad-remake/README.md

 > cat text-2.txt      # this will fail, because the computation has not yet been performed
 ```

-`ls -l text-2.txt` will show a link to a non-existent URL-KEY with a time-stamp identifier.
+`ls -l text-2.txt` will show a link to a non-existent URL-KEY.
 `git annex whereis text-2.txt` will show the associated URLs.
 No computation has been
 performed yet, `datalad compute` just creates an URL-KEY and associates the method-,
 parameters-, and dependencies-URLs with the URL-KEY.